How to Grow and Care for Swiss Cheese Plants (Monstera)

 Photo by Kristine Lofgren.

-In Victorian England, the plant was cultivated in hothouses for the fruit, which tastes something like what you’d get if a banana and a pineapple made a delicious baby.
+In Victorian England, the plant was cultivated in hothouses for its fruit, which tastes a bit like what you’d get if a banana and a pineapple made a delicious baby.

-The fruit is one of the reasons that people were interested in cultivating this beauty originally, though it’s obviously much more popular as a houseplant these days.
+The fruit, known as Mexican breadfruit, is one of the reasons that gardeners were interested in cultivating this species originally, though it’s much more popular as a houseplant these days.

 A close up horizontal image of a pile of ripe Monstera deliciosa fruits.